Semaglutide

 Also known as: Ozempic, Wegovy

-Brand names: Ozempic, Wegovy, Rybelsus
+Brand names: Ozempic, Wegovy, Rybelsus, Oral Wegovy

 GLP-1 receptor agonist that mimics incretin hormone to increase insulin secretion, slow gastric emptying, and reduce appetite